rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 **Why This Project Matters:**
 This project showcases my ability to tackle real-world cybersecurity challenges using advanced data science techniques.
 It demonstrates my proficiency in managing large-scale data, implementing sophisticated algorithms, and delivering actionable insights that can enhance security measures.

+### 2. Generalized Data Science Framework - Titanic
+**Project Highlights:**
+- **Comprehensive Framework:** Provides a detailed approach to solving data science problems, serving as a foundational template for various projects.
+- **Model Ensemble:** Includes multiple traditional machine learning models, demonstrating the power of ensemble techniques in improving predictive accuracy.

+**Why This Project Matters:**
+This project outlines a robust framework for approaching data science tasks, emphasizing the importance of a systematic and methodical approach.
+It showcases my ability to design and implement a diverse set of models to achieve optimal results.

 ## Results and Insights

 The project results include detailed analysis, model performance metrics, and visualizations that provide insights into the predictive power of the models used.